 TobaccoTactics is a project of the Tobacco Control Research Group at the Department for Health at the University of Bath and is overseen by managing editors Andrew Rowell and Karen Evans-Reeves.
 TobaccoTactics has a policy of Strict Referencing.

 Copyright © the University of Bath.
 Under a creative commons licence you are free to copy and redistribute the material for non commerical use.
 However, you must give appropriate credit to the University of Bath and acknowledge us as the copyright holder by stating: "This material is reproduced from www.TobaccoTactics.org.
 Copyright University of Bath and used under permission of the University of Bath.
 All rights reserved."

 Disclaimer.
-Some of the research for TobaccoTactics is funded by Cancer Research UK Limited as well as The New Venture Fund.
-This work has previously received funding from Smokefree South West and the Economic and Social Research Council (ESRC) Knowledge Exchange Opportinities scheme.
+Some of the research for TobaccoTactics is funded by Cancer Research UK Limited.
+This work has previously received funding from The New Venture Fund, Smokefree South West, and the Economic and Social Research Council (ESRC) Knowledge Exchange Opportinities scheme.
 These funders have had no input into the research reported on this website or its conclusions.
 They are not responsible for the content or the publication, nor do they necessarily endorse it.
 Published by the University of Bath.
 Read the General Disclaimer.